lconz-irr/CAUL-IRR-Stats/README.md

 where `filename` is the name of the output file.
 This should probably be preceded by cleaning up bot data from the Solr statistics (`[dspace]/dspace stats-util -u && [dspace]/dspace stats-util -i`).

+Dates need to be given as yyyy-MM-dd; start date is inclusive but end date is exclusive (eg for all of 2012, specify 2012-01-01 2013-01-01).

 The output will be in CSV format as follows:

     CountPublicFulltext,n